-College & Departmental requirements that may be used to meet General Education requirements.

-Depending upon minor chosen.

-If ENGL 3323 Technical Writing is substituted for ENGL 1213 Composition II above; hours in this block are reduced by 3.

-MATH 1483 Mathematical Functions and Their Uses (A) or MATH 1513 College Algebra (A) may need to be taken as prerequisite to required Calculus course.
+- College & Departmental requirements that may be used to meet General Education requirements. - Depending upon minor chosen. - If ENGL 3323 Technical Writing is substituted for ENGL 1213 Composition II above; hours in this block are reduced by 3. - 4 If used as (S) course above, hours in this block reduced by 3. - MATH 1483 Mathematical Functions and Their Uses (A) or MATH 1513 College Algebra (A) may need to be taken as prerequisite to required Calculus course. - Hours meeting the Major core.